BESC3001 Work-integrated Placement 1

 - Analyse the influence of policy, funding, and social and cultural contexts on the organisational mission, values, roles, structure, functions and culture;

 - Demonstrate ethical decision-making skills in their placement, with respect for the rights and autonomy of clients;

 - Demonstrate cultural sensitivity and provide culturally safe services to diverse groups;

 - Critically reflect on their role and performance in their placement organisation.

 The workload for this unit is 14 hours per week.

-Counselling Placement and Supervision classes are offered On Campus and Online.
-On Campus class times may change between terms, whereas Online synchronous class times tend to be the same each term.
+Work Integrated Placement classes are offered On Campus and Online.
+On Campus class times may change between trimesters, whereas Online synchronous class times tend to be the same each trimester.